ibm-cloud-docs/cloud-pak-data/getting-started.md

 Before you can install IBM Cloud Pak for Data, you must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html).

-In addition, you must have a [Red Hat OpenShift cluster](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) on IBM Cloud.
+In addition, you must have a [Red Hat OpenShift Version 3.11 cluster](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) on IBM Cloud.
 Ensure that the cluster has sufficient resources to run {{site.data.keyword.cpd_full_notm}}.
-For details, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-data#about) for {{site.data.keyword.cpd_full_notm}}.
+For details, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.

 ## Step 1.
 Configure your installation environment